 Waveguide

-Waveguide is the type of transmission line which carries microwave frequencies from source to load.
-The energy is in the form of electric field and magnetic field which are perpendicular to each other the electric field and magnetic field inside.
-The waveguide is also perpendicular to the direction of propagation as the energy is in the form of electric/magnetic field.
-Therefore, it is capable to handle the high power of micro wave length of frequencies.
+Waveguide is the type of transmission line that carries microwave frequencies from source to load.
+The energy is in the form of an electric field and a magnetic field which are perpendicular to each other the electric field and magnetic field inside.
+The waveguide is also perpendicular to the direction of propagation as the energy is in the form of an electric/magnetic field.
+Therefore, it is capable of handling the high power of microwave length of frequencies.

 Construction:

-Circular waveguideAs shown in the given diagram the circular waveguide is designed from a conducting pipe which is hollow from the center and polished from interior portion.
-The outer surface of the wave guide is coded with the insulated paint in order to avoid dust and rust.
-These types of wave guide are available in different lengths and sizes in order to fulfill the requirement of the circuit.
+Circular waveguideAs shown in the given diagram the circular waveguide is designed from a conducting pipe that is hollow from the center and polished from the interior portion.
+The outer surface of the waveguide is coded with the insulated paint in order to avoid dust and rust.
+These types of waveguides are available in different lengths and sizes in order to fulfill the requirements of the circuit.

 2. Rectangular Wave Guide:

-Rectangular WaveguideAs shown in the given diagram, the rectangular wave guide is designed from conducting material in rectangular shape which is hollow from the center and fully polished from interior.
+Rectangular WaveguideAs shown in the given diagram, the rectangular waveguide is designed from conducting material in a rectangular shape which is hollow from the center and fully polished from the interior.
 The outer surface of the waveguide is coded with insulating material or paint in order to avoid dust and rust.
-These types of wave guides are available in different lengths and sizes in order to fulfill the requirements of the circuit.
+These types of waveguides are available in different lengths and sizes in order to fulfill the requirements of the circuit.

 Direction of Propagation: